Simplex volumes in hyperplane arrangements: Introduction

-\item We propose the following variants for the higher-dimensional generalization of (B) (that is, to determinie the number of $d$-simplices of minimum/maximum volume determined by a set of $n$ points in $\mathbb{R}^d$). \begin{que} What is the maximum number $m_d (n)$ of minimum-volume $d$-simplices formed by $n$ hyperplanes in $\mathbb{R}^d$ \text{?} \end{que}
+\item We propose the following variants for the higher-dimensional generalization of \textbf{(C)} (that is, to determinie the maximum number of $d$-simplices of minimum/maximum $d$-volume determined by a set of $n$ points in $\mathbb{R}^d$). \begin{que} What is the maximum number $m_d (n)$ of minimum $d$-volume $d$-simplices formed by $n$ hyperplanes in $\mathbb{R}^d$ \text{?} \end{que}

 For the case $d = 2$, Dam\'{a}sdi et al.~\cite{damasdi2020triangle} proved that $m_2 (n) = \Theta (n^2)$.